reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-sharePoint-sharing-permissions-copilot.md

 Refer to [External User Access Expiration in SharePoint Online and OneDrive for Business](https://www.sharepointdiary.com/2021/08/guest-user-access-expiration-in-sharepoint-online-onedrive.html#ixzz8XVgAFD56)

+### -AllowEveryoneExceptExternalUsersClaimInPrivateSite
+When this parameter is true, the "Everyone except external users" claim is available in the People Picker of a private site.
+Set it to false to disable this feature.

+The valid values are:

+True - The "Everyone except external users" claim is available in People Picker of a private site.
+False (default) - The "Everyone except external users" claim is not available in People Picker of a private site.

 ### Sample script to amend tenant level sharing settings

 **SPO PowerShell**